The georeferenced raster (Raster)#

 Note

-is saved to file by calling save()
+A Raster is saved to file by calling to_file() with a str or a pathlib.Path.

 # Save raster to disk

-Create from ndarray
+Create from ndarray#

 four main attributes.